pjoiner/DwC-A_dotnet.Mapping/Readme.md

 ## Install

-To add DwC-A_dotnet to your project run the following command in the Visual Studio Package Manager Console
+### Local Install

+To install the dwca-codegen tool locally open a command prompt in your project folder and enter

     dotnet tool -i dwca-codegen

+### Global Install

+To install dwca-codegen globally open a command prompt and enter

+    dotnet tool -g -i dwca-codegen

 ## Usage

-More information can be found in the [Documentation Wiki]().
+More information can be found in the [Documentation Wiki](https://github.com/pjoiner/DwC-A_Mapping/wiki).